Guskyn13/Project_1_Hogwarts/README.md

 With this app, we promise that you will get a fair sorting of the class that will better suit you and here is how.

 OUR FIRST STEPS
 - We began by creating our basic layout of files, installation of gems, and setting up our environment.
-For example, our environment looked like this:

-    require 'bundler/setup'
-    Bundler.require
-    require_all 'lib'

-- blah blah
-- blah blah
-- blah blah
+- From there we began working in vertical slices to complete our code.

+OUR LAST STEPS
+- For our last stops we work with tty-propts to pretty up our app
+- We also worked with afplay to add some fun audio to the app.
+Our code looked like this :

+def play_music
+      pid = fork{ exec 'afplay', "Harry_Potter_Theme_Song_Hedwigs_Theme (mp3cut.net).mp3" }
+   end